weiji14/zen3geo/docs/vector-segmentation-labels.md

 dp_decibel
 ```

-Now to visualize the transformed Sentinel-1 image.
-Let's zoom in to one of the
+Now to visualize the transformed Sentinel-1 image 🖼️.
+Let's zoom in 🔭 to one
-analysis extent areas we'll be working on later.
+of the analysis extent areas we'll be working on later.

 ```{code-cell}
 it = iter(dp_decibel)